-Students will learn the basics of innovation and project management in the context of rail vehicle development.
-Using the case study of a practical vehicle development in the context of the "European Railway Challenge" competition, students will experience the various organizational, systemic, economic and technological challenges of an innovation project, namely the new construction of a prototype rail vehicle.
+In this course, students will learn the basics of innovation and project management in the context of rail vehicle development.
+Creativity techniques are applied to the challenges of the rail system in a practical way, such as aspects of sustainability.
+Students will also learn about the various organizational, systemic, economic and technological challenges of a project and project management.